 The third change of the “Washington Capitals” logo dates back to the early 2000s.
 The main color palette still included gold and blue, but the number of characters in the logo was increased.
 In place of the abandoned eagle on the Capitol building, two crossed blue sticks and two gold stars appeared on the side.
 The team (in case someone didn’t know or forgot it) was located in the center, inside a black rectangle.
 The city name was written in gold, and the word “Capitals” was written in white.
 The black rectangle was framed in blue and gold.
 At the very bottom were crossed sticks and a blue-gold puck.
 The logo was well-detailed, with shades and overflows of the primary colors.

-The Capitol was a good visual element used to “tie” the city and the local hockey team together.
+The Capitol was a good visual element to “tie” the city and the local hockey team together.
 Did the team need all these details on the logo?
-Probably, it does not have the most pleasant memories for the team’s fans, as, owning this logo, the team set an anti-record in its history.
+It probably does not have the most pleasant memories for the team’s fans, as owning this logo set an anti-record in its history.
 In 2001, the “Washington Capitals” acquired Jaromir Jagr, but he was far from an ideal player.
 But on the other hand, in 2004, the club won the draft lottery and first chose Alexander Ovechkin.

 2007 – today

-The current version is a revised sign related to the early period of the club’s existence.
+The current version is a revised sign related to the club’s early years.
 Only a few nuances have changed.
 The first and most significant transformation is the font.
-If it was previously inclined to the left, now it is to the right.
+It is now inclined to the right if previously inclined to the left.
 The developers also reduced the number of stars from six to three and changed the color of the puck from blue to red.

 At the same time, they completely preserved the rest of the structure, including the main highlight of the logo: the stick instead of the lowercase letter “t,” added to the upper segment.
-In the modern version, the main role is played by the text, and there is almost no graphics except for the stick.
+In the modern version, the text plays the main role, and there is almost no graphics except for the stick.

 Compared to previous logos, this one is perhaps the best, with the best color combination ever for the “Capitals.”
 The color scheme of the jersey has become attractive and pleasing to the eye.
 The logo itself is not a logo, as they say, obvious.
 Moreover, it is not even written in capital letters!
 Much can be said about the authenticity of the logo, but it is unlikely to be improved using the same color palette.